Quantum Reservoir Computing for Realized Volatility Forecasting: Technical Background

 where $\odot$ is the element-wise multiplication operator.
 As a result, $\boldsymbol{c}_t$ contains a nonlinear combination of the input state $\boldsymbol{x}_t$ and the previous input data.
 The output gate determines the vector $\boldsymbol{o}_t$ which is a nonlinear function of the the hidden state $\boldsymbol{h}_{t-1}$ as well as the input $\boldsymbol{x}_t$ as

 The next hidden state $\boldsymbol{h}_t$ is then determined through combination of $\boldsymbol{o}_t$ and the cell state $\boldsymbol{c}_t$ as

 In general, the output $\hat{\boldsymbol{y}}_t$ is a function of $h_t$ as $\hat{\boldsymbol{y}}_t=g(h_t)$, where $g(\cdot)$ depends on the specific problem.
 Training is carried out by optimizing a loss function, of the form of Eq.~(\ref{cost_fun}), which aims to minimize the difference between $\hat{\boldsymbol{y}}_t$ and the real output $\boldsymbol{y}_t$.
 During the training procedure, the weight matrices $\{W_f,W_i,W_c,W_o\}$ and bias vectors $\{\boldsymbol{b}_f,\boldsymbol{b}_i,\boldsymbol{b}_c,\boldsymbol{b}_o\}$ are all trained and updated iteratively, see Fig.~\ref{Fig: schematic_different_computational_models}(b).
-The \texttt{LSTM} architecture effectively mitigates challenges such as vanishing and exploding gradients, which are common in standard recurrent neural networks, and ensures the retention of long-term information.
+The \texttt{LSTM} architecture uses gating mechanisms, see Fig.\ref{Fig: schematic_different_computational_models}(b), to regulate information flow and gradient propagation~\cite{hochreiter1997long}, effectively mitigating vanishing and exploding gradients common in standard recurrent neural networks and enabling the retention of long-term information.
 These characteristics make \texttt{LSTM} widely used in fields such as natural language processing and time-series prediction.